Net Zero Energy Home Builder CT NY2024-02-21T12:19:33-05:00

 How is Net Zero Energy Use Defined?

-The Home Energy Rating System (HERS) score predicts the amount of net energy a home will use.
+The Home Energy Rating System (HERS) score by energy modeling and testing predicts the amount of net energy a home will use.
 To be a Net Zero Energy Home, the home’s HERS score must be 0.
 If the home’s HERS score is below 0, (-1, -5, -10, or lower), the home would be called a Positive Energy Home.
 If the home’s HERS score is near 0, it is called a Near Net Zero Energy Home.
 There is no official HERS score rating that defines a Near Net Zero Energy Home.
 BPC defines a near Net Zero Home as having a HERS score of 15 or less.
 A new conventional home built to the national energy standard would have a HERS score of 100 for comparison.

 Net Metering and Zero Energy Homes